Lutrix1121/CLItistical-tools/README.md

 4. **Choose appropriate tests**: Use non-parametric tests (Friedman, Mann-Whitney) when assumptions are violated
 5. **Consider effect sizes**: Statistical significance ≠ practical significance
 6. **Algorithm selection**: Start with `--algorithm all` to compare, then focus on best performers
-7. **Feature engineering**: The ML classifier handles categorical encoding automatically
+7. **Feature engineering**: ML tools handle categorical encoding automatically
 8. **Cross-validation**: Always use `--cross_validation` for robust performance estimates
 9. **Overfitting check**: Monitor train vs test performance differences
+10. **Clustering validation**: Use elbow and silhouette analysis to determine optimal number of clusters
+11. **Standardization**: Always standardize features for distance-based algorithms (K-Means, DBSCAN, K-Medoids)
+12. **DBSCAN tuning**: Adjust `eps` based on your data scale and density
+13. **Cluster interpretation**: Use visualization and feature heatmaps to understand cluster characteristics

 ## License